 Provide forums, resources and materials related to developments and emerging issues in innovation, cybersecurity, data privacy, and the uses of technology in the insurance industry in order to educate state insurance regulators on these developments and how they affect consumer protection, insurer and producer oversight, marketplace dynamics, and the state-based insurance regulatory framework.

-Consider and coordinate the development of regulatory guidance and examination standards related to innovation, cybersecurity, data privacy, the use of big data and artificial intelligence (AI) including machine learning (ML) in the business of insurance, and technology, including drafting and revising model laws, white papers, and other recommendations as appropriate.
+Consider and coordinate the development of regulatory guidance and examination standards related to innovation, cybersecurity, data privacy, and the use of big data and artificial intelligence (AI) including machine learning (ML), in the business of insurance, and technology.
+This includes drafting and revising model laws, white papers, and other recommendations as appropriate.

 Oversee the work of the Data Call Study Group to study the enhancement of regulator access to high-quality and timely data allowing for evidence-informed decisions, enhanced supervisory capabilities, and improved efficiency.

-Track the implementation of and issues related to all model laws pertaining to innovation, technology, data privacy, and cybersecurity, including the Insurance Data Security Model Law (#668), the NAIC Insurance Information and Privacy Protection Model Act (#670), the Privacy of Consumer Financial and Health Information Regulation (#672), and the Unfair Trade Practices Act (#880) rebating language and providing assistance to state insurance regulators as needed.
+Track the implementation of and issues related to all model laws pertaining to innovation, technology, data privacy, and cybersecurity, including the Insurance Data Security Model Law (#668), the NAIC Insurance Information and Privacy Protection Model Act (#670), the Privacy of Consumer Financial and Health Information Regulation (#672), and the Unfair Trade Practices Act (#880).

-Coordinate and facilitate collaboration with and among other NAIC committees and task forces to promote consistency and efficiency in the development of regulatory policy, education, training, and enforcement materials and tools related to innovation; cybersecurity; data privacy; and the use of technologies, big data and artificial intelligence (AI), including machine learning (ML), in the business of insurance.
-Evaluate and recommend certifications, continuing education (CE), and training for regulatory staff related to technology, innovation, cybersecurity, and data privacy.
+Coordinate and facilitate collaboration with and among other NAIC committees and task forces to promote consistency and efficiency in the development of regulatory policy, education, training, and enforcement materials and tools.

 Follow the work of federal, state, and international governmental bodies to avoid conflicting standards and practices.